 Writing Submission Guidelines

-- The writing sample consists of FOUR COPIES of up to FIVE (5) PAGES of your creative writing.
-Samples must be typed and in 12-point font.
+- The writing sample consists of up to FIVE (5) PAGES of your creative writing.
+Samples must be typed and in 12-point font and NOT stapled.
 Pages must be single-sided (print on the front of the page only — not front and back).
 Samples consisting of more than five pages will not be accepted.

 - All writing submitted must have been written AFTER June 30 of prior year.
 (Former OSAI students may not submit work written at OSAI.)